nickhedley/gridtwin-za/STATE.md

 **An unsourced date is a guess wearing a deadline's clothes**, and that line is now at the top of the section.

+## the submission, reframed for the process that is actually open - 1 Sep 2026

+`nersa_market_inquiry_submission.md`, about 850 words, to
+electricity.marketinquiry@nersa.org.za by 8 September.

+### the reframe is not cosmetic

+ERTSA was about tariff structure generally.
+This inquiry is about the GENERATION CAPACITY CHARGE specifically, and that sharpens the argument: a capacity charge exists to recover the cost of capacity built for the tightest hour, so a seasonal definition that does not identify the tightest hours is a defect in the instrument rather than a general observation about tariff design.

+### section 3 is the part that engages their own framing

+The draft findings, as reported, note that customer impacts depend on **the ability to respond to tariff signals**, citing agricultural customers constrained by production cycles.
+That asks who can follow the signal.
+Our evidence raises the prior question: **if the seasonal definition does not match when the system is short, a customer who responds successfully has shifted load away from hours that were not the tight ones.**

+The cost of inflexibility and the accuracy of the signal are separable, and only the first appears to be examined.

+### one metric computed and DISCARDED

+I tried to show which month is capacity-tightest by monthly minimum supply margin.
+It clipped at -3,700 MW in nine of twelve months - a floor, not a scarcity signal.
+Dropped rather than presented, because three independent pieces of clean evidence beat four with one that invites a methodological objection.

+### what it says about itself

+**"We have not seen the full draft report."** Stated in section 5, with the note that sections 1 and 2 stand independently of any reading of it.
+That is honest and it is also weaker than responding to the document - which is why the to-do says read it first.

 ---